About the Authors

 David and Anna have been working together with the Jesus trail since 2007.
 Their research for the Jesus Trail guidebook involved hiking thousands of kilometers in the Galilee, visiting countless historical and religious sites, holing up in libraries surrounded by a fort of research materials and walking the 800-km length of the Camino Frances in Spain in order to learn more about pilgrimage.
-They were married in May 2010, have two children, and continue to work with the Jesus trail and other pilgrimage trails in the region.
+They were married in May 2010, have two children, and continue to work with the Jesus trail, the Camino de Santiago, and other pilgrimage trails in the region.

 Visit villagetovillagepress.com for more their publishing and trail development work.